-- a) The influence of culture on beliefs and vice versa? - E.g. the impact of music and art on religious expression and vice versa, how beliefs are expressed in a variety of ways across the globe e.g. considering why Muhammad is usually not portrayed though art, the variety of images of Jesus used around the world - b) The influence of politics on beliefs and vice versa? - E.g. Exploring the lives and teachings of human rights activists who hold particular beliefs e.g William Wilberforce, Aung San Su Kyi, the impact of migration on local faith and belief communities e.g. increasing Roman Catholic populations, increasing numbers of some Muslims groups within the UK - c) The influence of social norms (e.g. laws, traditions) on beliefs and vice versa? - E.g. how some laws in the UK are based on the country's Christian heritage, the role of food banks organised by religious groups; the role of charities run by religious groups in a local, national and global context
+- a) The influence of culture on beliefs and vice versa? - E.g. the impact of popular culture, music, film, theatre and art on religious expression and vice versa; the impact of fashion on religious expression and vice versa; impact of social media on expressions of and access to beliefs - b) The influence of politics on beliefs and vice versa? - E.g. Exploring the lives and teachings of human rights activists who hold particular beliefs e.g. Baroness Warsi, George Fox, William Wilberforce, Leonardo Boff, Malala; the impact of migration on local faith and belief communities e.g. increasing Roman Catholic populations, increasing numbers of some Muslims groups within the UK; the targeting of particular religious groups during election campaigns - c) The influence of social norms (e.g. laws, traditions) on beliefs and vice versa? - E.g. how some laws in the UK are based on the country's Christian heritage, the role of food banks organised by religious groups; the role of charities run by religious groups in a local, national and global context; the impact of changes in law, e.g. the definition of marriage, on religious communities.

-Jane Chipperton, Gillian Georgiou, Olivia Seymour, Kathryn Wright March 2018
+Jane Chipperton Gillian Georgiou Olivia Seymour Kathryn Wright March 2018